ElGonan/carssification_AI/README.md

 - Optimizer
     - Adam
 - Loss function
-    - categorical_crossentropy*
+    - categorical_crossentropy[*]
 - Metrics
     - accuracy

-* As Benji mentioned in the first retro, the loss function that I should be using is categorical_crossentropy.
+[*] As Benji mentioned in the first retro, the loss function that I should be using is categorical_crossentropy.
 This is because I have multiple classes and not binary classification.
 So I will be using that one.

 ## Training
 For the training, I will be implementing checkpoints to save the model every 5 epochs.
-I decided to have 15 epochs just to see what we get.
+I decided to have 25 epochs just to see what we get.

 ## Evaluation
-The model was trained for 15 epochs, with a batch size of 8.
+The model was trained for 25 epochs, with a batch size of 8.
 The model was trained with the Adam optimizer and the loss function was categorical crossentropy.